Coaching: Making Leadership Development Stick

 Think of coaching as “the glue” in the leadership development (LD) process.

-To achieve those goals, a good many of those organizations will indoctrinate leaders in the skills, behaviours and mindsets necessary to thrive, motivate and engage the people they lead through some sort of leadership development.
+To achieve those goals, a good many of those organisations will indoctrinate leaders in the skills, behaviours and mindsets necessary to thrive, motivate and engage the people they lead through some sort of leadership development.
 Much of it will be in class (if virtual) and involve lectures and reading.

 However, how can you ensure that an investment in leadership development makes lasting changes to leadership culture?
 In other words, how can you make sure leadership development “sticks” once the seminars are over?